haraka/Haraka/docs/plugins/tarpit.md

 Configuration
 --------------
+config/tarpit.timeout (Default: 0)
-config/tarpit.timeout - How long Haraka lets the plugin do nothing before it times out.

-If *seconds to delay* is longer than tarpit.timeout (default: 1s), you'll get errors like this in your log files:
+How long Haraka lets the plugin do nothing before it times out.
+When zero, there is no timeout.
+When non-zero and *seconds to delay* is longer than tarpit.timeout (default: 1s), you'll get errors like this in your log files:

     [core] Plugin tarpit timed out on hook rcpt - make sure it calls the callback [core] Plugin tarpit timed out on hook quit - make sure it calls the callback

-The solution is to set the tarpit plugin timeout to **seconds to delay** + 1.
+The solution is to set the contents of config/tarpit.timeout to zero or **seconds to delay** + 1.
-Example for use with a 5 second tarpit delay:

-    echo '6' > config/tarpit.timeout

 Logging